RinMinase/minimal-new-tab/README.md

 5. You should be able to see a "Reload" icon near the toggle switch of the extension.

 6. Click the "Reload" button.

+7. You should see any information such as the version be changed.

 ## Compiling the project